 Prior to the White House, Nick led a team at the Federal Communication Commission and played a key role in crafting the National Broadband Plan.

 While in government, Nick was named to the FedScoop 50, the Top 25 Most Influential People Under 40 in Gov and Tech, and the 25th edition of the Federal 100.

+Prior to serving in government, Nick was in the venture capital industry at Lehman Brothers Venture Partners (now Tenaya Capital) and Polaris Partners.
 Nick has also served in executive and advisory roles with two Boston area start-up technology companies, and as a senior advisor to the Massachusetts Clean Energy Center.
 Nick started his career as a management consultant in telecom, Internet, and media.

-Nick also serves as adjunct faculty at the Harvard Kennedy School, where he teaches about technology and innovation in government.
-Previously, he was the inaugural recipient of the newly established Walter Shorenstein Media and Democracy Fellowship at the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.
+Nick is adjunct faculty and a senior fellow at the Belfer Center at the Harvard Kennedy School, where he taught an award-winning field course on technology and innovation in government.
+Nick was an inaugural recipient of the Walter Shorenstein Media and Democracy Fellowship at the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.